-When the holding tank is full it must either be pumped out by an approved waste dumping station through the waste deck fitting or be pumped overboard with the macerator dis-charge pump, when legal to do so.
+When the tank is full, pump it out by an approved waste dumping station through the waste deck fitting or use the macerator discharge pump, when it is legal to do so.

-To operate the macerator pump, open the ball valve at the thru-hull fitting located in the forward bilge.
-Then activate the macerator switch until the tank empties.
-Release the switch and close the discharge ball valve when pumping is complete.
+To operate the macerator pump, open the ball valve at the thru-hull fitting located under the center in-deck hatch.
+Turn the key on the macerator panel and press the macerator switch until tank is empty.
+Release the switch, return the key switch to its original position and close the discharge ball valve when pumping is complete.